Tree Seedling Planting And Care Instructions

-Evergreen trees are not susceptible to a typical Spring frost like flowers and ornamental plants.
-The best time to plant an evergreen is just after the ground thaws but before the April showers which provide so many benefits to the tree.
-In the early spring, evergreens are still hardened off from the winter and have no tender new growth...therefore frost has no affect on them.
-Waiting to plant until after the risk of frost has passed means the best time of year to plant an evergreen has also passed.
-The only time an evergreen can be damaged by frost is if it occurs at a freakishly late time in the Spring, after the trees have broken bud and tender new growth is pushing upwards.
+Evergreen trees are not susceptible to a typical Spring frost like flowers and some ornamental plants.
+The best time to plant a tree seedling is just after the ground thaws but before the Spring showers come to an end.
+In the early spring, tree seedlings are still hardened off from the winter and have no tender new growth...therefore frost has no affect on them.
+Making the mistake of waiting to plant until after the risk of frost has passed [as you would with flowers] means the best time of year to plant a tree seedling has long passed.
+The only time most tree seedlings can be damaged by frost is if it occurs at a freakishly late time in the Spring, after the trees have broken bud and tender new growth is pushing upwards.

 Fall Is A Great Time To Plant!

-When planting evergreen trees in the Fall, the trees experience less stress during the digging and shipping process because they've gone dormant in preparation for Winter...they don't need nearly as much water and sunlight during this dormancy as during the Spring and Summer months.
-Fall planting also gives the trees plenty of time to become acclimated to their new environment and for the dirt to properly settle around the roots.
-And finally, Fall planting gives the trees a headstart because they're already planted when the ground begins to thaw.
+When planting evergreen trees in the Fall, the trees experience less stress during the digging and shipping process because they've gone dormant in preparation for Winter, and don't need nearly as much water and sunlight during this dormancy as during the Spring and Summer months.
+Early Fall planting [Sept/Oct] also gives the trees plenty of time to become acclimated to their new environment and for the dirt to properly settle around the roots.
+And finally, Fall planting gives the trees a headstart because they're already in the ground in the Spring when the ground begins to thaw.
 Spring is obviously a fine and popular time to plant, but Fall certainly has its advantages.

 Desiccation [freeze drying] is also a concern: young evergreens can dry out from low humidity and high winds during the winter.
 Again, seedlings are more susceptible to dessication than the bigger transplants.
 To prevent desiccation, keep the ground damp until frost sets in, and spread mulch or woodchips as an added moisture retainer.
 Deep snowfall also prevents desiccation, since it covers the young trees in a stabilizing winter blanket.

-We don't recommend planting bareroot evergreen trees in the summer, which is why we don't sell bareroot trees during the summer.
+We don't recommend planting any species of tree seedling in the summer, which is why we don't ship then.
 Most seedlings and transplants planted at this time of year will die quickly due to thermal shock and lack of adequate water from poorly established roots.
 However, plug seedlings are shipped in a bullet-shaped ball of dirt, so the roots are already established in their own little dirt ecosystem, and are ready to grow outwards into new dirt.
-This helps them avoid some of the problems of summer and fall planting, but they still need plenty of water throughout the heat of the first growing season.
+This helps them avoid some of the problems of late Spring and late Fall planting, but they still need plenty of water throughout the heat of the first growing season.

-Evergreen trees don't need much fertilizer, just plenty of sunshine and water.
+Evergreen trees often don't need much fertilizer, just plenty of sunshine and water.
 In fact, it is so easy to kill a tree by over-fertilizing that we recommend not fertilizing unless your evergreens seem to be losing their dark green color due to a shortage of nutrients.
-A tablespoon of balanced fertilizer (labeled 12-12-12) sprinkled on top of the ground around each tree is fine, but DO NOT put fertilizer directly into the planting hole...this will surely kill the trees.
+A heaping tablespoon of balanced fertilizer (labeled 12-12-12 or close to that) sprinkled on top of the ground around each tree is great, but DO NOT put fertilizer directly into the planting hole...this will surely kill the trees the way taking an entire bottle of aspirin can kill you.
 Let water bring the nutrients to the roots at a natural pace.

 Deer, Rodents and Other Pests

-Deer and rodents such as mice and moles will eat almost anything when their normal food sources become scarce.
+Deer and rodents such as mice, moles and voles will eat almost anything when their normal food sources become scarce.
 Deer will snack on tender new growth, and will eat most of the tree if conditions are worse than normal.
 Deer are naturally terrified of coyotes, and you can buy spray bottles of synthetic coyote urine or Plantskydd online.
-Moles and mice can do just as much damage, but from underground, eating away the tender roots.
+Moles and mice can do just as much damage, but from underground and right at the surface, eating away the tender roots and girdling the tree by eating all the bark at ground level.
 In the spring, your trees will turn brown and can be pulled out with two fingers because there's no roots left.
-Regular inspections [pull lightly on a few trees] and either poison or traps are the only viable solution.
+Regular inspections [pull lightly on a few trees] and poison, traps or "mouse patrol" [cats] are the only realistic solution.